 Some reviews state you must add .5 degrees to the temperature reading in forehead mode.
 Not a lot of instructions, and this can result in confusion because scan cap must be removed to use as an ear thermometer.

 Many reported they found this thermometer to be accurate.
 Easy to use on children.
 Easy to tell which mode you're in.
 Color alarms alert you to fever reading.
-Thermometer can store and recall up to 20 reading to track trends.
+Thermometer can store and recall up to 20 readings to track trends.
 Reads temperature in one second.